bcongelio/nfl-analytics-with-r-book/docs/index.md

 ## Introduction {.unnumbered}

-On April 27, 2020, Ben Baldwin hit send on a Tweet that announced the birth of `nflfastR`, an R package that was designed to scrape NFL play-by-play data at unprecedented speeds (hence the name).
+On April 27, 2020, Ben Baldwin hit send on a Tweet that announced the birth of `nflfastR`, an R package that was designed to scrape NFL play-by-play data and allow the end-user to access it at speeds quicker than similar predecessors (hence the name).

 <img src="docs/images/ben-baldwin-intro-tweet.jpg" width="100%" />